Hrishichaudhary/search-platform/README.md

 ## 📝 Project Overview

-A **semantic search engine** for patents and academic papers, featuring sub-topic clustering and trend visualization.
-Designed for researchers and engineers to efficiently explore prior art and discover relevant solutions.
+Search Platform is an advanced semantic search engine designed for exploring patents and academic papers.
+It empowers researchers, engineers, and innovators to efficiently discover relevant prior art and emerging trends in their fields.
+The platform combines natural language search, intelligent clustering, and interactive trend visualization to make the exploration of large technical corpora intuitive and insightful.

 ### Core Capabilities